-- trauma from surgery or other injury
+- trauma from surgery or another injury

-The most common symptom is sharp, “stabbing” chest pain.
-This pain is also known as pleuritis.
-Often, this pain will move or radiate to other parts of the body, including the left shoulder and neck.
+The symptoms of bacterial pericarditis depend on the severity of your condition and any underlying health problems.
+The most common symptom is sharp, stabbing chest pain, also known as pleuritis.
+This pain often moves or radiates to other parts of the body, including the left shoulder and neck.

 Other symptoms that may occur with bacterial pericarditis include: